ajocelynpatrick/QtGenTools/README.txt

 	precompiled headers.

-	This command can be added as a pre build step in your favorite IDE or build system in order to updated generated files when needed.
+	This command can be added as a pre build step in your favorite IDE or build system in order to update the generated files when needed.

 Enjoy!